sonatype-nexus-community/jake/README.md

   [72/72] - pkg:pypi/python-apt@1.1.0b1%20ubuntu0.16.4.8?extension=tar.gz - no known vulnerabilities for this version
 ```

 You can install `jake` in a virtual environment and it will be scoped to the dependencies that python shell has access to, but you would end up getting a report that includes jake's own dependencies.
 To get around this, we added the `-t, --targets` flag which allows you to pass in a list site/dist package directories containing modules outside of the scope that `jake` is executing in.
+Also you can pass the pip requirements file path using the `-r, --requirements` flag.

 To get the site packages available to a virtual environment: